-For the last 17 years, the American Marketing Association’s Doctoral Special Interest Group (AMA DocSIG) has surveyed students who are in the job seeking stage of their doctoral programs.
+For the last 18 years, the American Marketing Association’s Doctoral Special Interest Group (AMA DocSIG) has surveyed students who are in the job seeking stage of their doctoral programs.
 Based on their responses, we compile a report that describes the current job market.
-Reports from 2003 through 2020 can be downloaded from the AMA DocSIG website (docsig.org).
+Reports from 2003 through 2021 can be downloaded from the AMA DocSIG website below (docsig.org).

 The Who Went Where report is a highly anticipated document that AMA DocSIG is proud to present.
 To check out previous reports, please see below.